Mortgages for Homes with Airbnb Annexes & Outbuildings

 - 8 min read

-Key points:
+Key Points

 Airbnb income is rarely treated as guaranteed

-Separate banding can trigger specialist assessment
+Separate-dwelling signals can trigger specialist lending

-Table of contents
+Table of Contents

 What counts as an Airbnb annexe or outbuilding in mortgage terms?